arthemus/pragma-brewery/backend/README.md

 # Pragma Brewery Backend Side

-This is the PragmaTeam program test frontend layer.
-A unique and simple dynamic page that lists the current temperature of each beer carried by the driver.
+This is the PragmaTeam program test backend layer with two diferent runtime options: One simple console log which can be runned in a terminal and one Express Server providing a REST endpoint.

 ## To Run
 ### Install the dependencies